lukas-runge/Gridded/README.md

 > When trackpad is used, using right mouse may be inconvenient, so pressing down the space key will also enable the grid snapping mode.

-*This app is in early development stage and may be unstable.*
+_This app is in early development stage and may be unstable._

 <img src="demo.gif" width="100%" />

 ## Features

 - Customizable grid dimensions (rows and columns)
-- Menu bar integration for easy access
-- Persistent configuration using UserDefaults
+- Multi-screen support
-- Preview overlay for smooth window management
+- Preview overlay

 ## Work In Progress

-- Multi-display support is work in progress

 ## Known Issue

 - Revoking accessibility permission while the app is running may freeze the computer.
+- If window is moved (without resize) the operation may not be honored by Accessibility.

 ## Requirements